emmahewson/mp1_batala_bangor/README.md

 </details>

+* The footer appears on all pages
+    * The only exception is on certain small landscape screen sizes due to a bug fix.
+[Read more here](#thankyou404-page-responsiveness)
+* The footer has a unique design of a partial circle and an outer stroke.
+This is a bespoke design that I created for the brand and is repeated in the button design.
+* The footer contains links to social media pages, all of which open in a separate tab.
+* The social links change to the site red colour when the user hovers over them.
+The animation on these has an ease-in-out to make the colour transition smoothly.
+* The footer is designed to work on any screen size down to the smallest mobile screens.

 #### **Favicon**

-* The favicon is a feature I added to display the Batala Bangor logo in the top tab of the site.
-This helps to build the brand and to make the site easier to pick out from other tabs for the user.

 <details><summary>Screenshots</summary>